 The Council will support MFJ’s California work by: helping with outreach out to data owners; sharing key thoughts and concerns regarding the data and Measures; speaking on behalf of the constituencies it represents and; serving as a liaison, answering questions others may have about Measures for Justice.

 Dr. Gipsy Escobar has extensive multidisciplinary criminal justice research experience designing and managing complex research projects, mentoring staff, and communicating research results to varied audiences.
 She is proficient in multiple statistical platforms and advanced computer mapping software.
-As MFJ’s Director of Research & Analytics, she has worked with national experts to design and validate a system of performance measurement for local criminal justice and has developed a robust methodology to standardize the management of criminal justice data from varied sources across jurisdictions in the United States.
+As MFJ’s Director of Research Innovation, she has worked with national experts to design and validate a system of performance measurement for local criminal justice and has developed a robust methodology to standardize the management of criminal justice data from varied sources across jurisdictions in the United States.
 She is responsible for overseeing and managing all ongoing data work to populate the MFJ performance metrics, as well as studies employing diverse quantitative and qualitative research methods.

 Previously, Dr. Escobar was an Assistant Professor in the Department of Criminal Justice and Criminology and a faculty member of the Graduate School at Loyola University Chicago.
 She received her Ph.D. from John Jay College of Criminal Justice and the Graduate Center of the City University of New York.
 Her research interests include crime and justice measurement, court case processing, program evaluation, and the spatial study of crime correlates at the community level.

 Samantha J. Silver joined Measures for Justice in 2011 and works closely with Amy to help turn her vision and the MFJ mission into a reality.
 Samantha provides ongoing organizational and project strategic counsel, project management, and day-to-day operational support.